TheDevMarcus/QuantumGen/readme.md

 ## About

-Welcome to QuantumGen, your versatile AI-powered companion!
+Welcome to QuantumGen, your versatile Replit-powered companion!
 This collaborative project is the result of dedication and innovation from a group of talented individuals.

 ## Usage